Moshe Sharett: Independence

 Sharett was one of the signatories of Israel's Declaration of Independence.
 Sharett was elected to the Knesset in the first Israeli election in 1949, and served as Minister of Foreign Affairs during the 1948 Arab–Israeli War.
-On 10 March he was made part of the first cabinet.
+On 10 March, he was made part of the first cabinet.
 An armistice was signed with Lebanon that led to Israel's withdrawal from southern Lebanon on 23 March.
-International negotiations hosted by Britain took place on the Greek island of Rhodes at Suneh, King Abdullah's residence when Israel's emissaries, Yigael Yadin and Walter Eytan signed with Transjordan.
-Knowing the Jordanian position on the Hebron Hills, Yadin told Sharett that surrounded by hostile Arab states, Israel had to sign the Transjordan over to Iraq.
+International negotiations hosted by Britain took place on the Greek island of Rhodes at Suneh, King Abdullah's residence, when Israel's emissaries, Yigael Yadin and Walter Eytan, signed with Transjordan.
+Knowing the Jordanian position on the Hebron Hills, Yadin told Sharett that, surrounded by hostile Arab states, Israel had to sign the Transjordan over to Iraq.
 American Dr. Ralph Bunche, who drafted the United Nations (UN) treaty for Sharett's office, received the Nobel Peace Prize.
 The final agreement was signed at the "Grande Albergo delle Rose" in Rhodes (now the Casino Rodos) on 3 April 1949.

 Ominous violence lay ahead for the new state, warned Sharett during a debate on 15 June, in which he reminded the Jewish people of their vital interests.
 A fourth and final agreement was signed with Syria on 17 July; the 1947–1949 Palestine war had lasted one year and seven months.
 In the elections that followed, Mapai formed a coalition, deliberately excluding Herut and the Communists at Ben-Gurion's behest.

-As Foreign Minister, Sharett established diplomatic relations with many nations, and helped to bring about Israel's admission to the UN.
-He continuously held this role until he retired in June 1956, including during his tenure as Prime Minister.
+As foreign minister, Sharett established diplomatic relations with many nations and helped to bring about Israel's admission to the UN.
+He continuously held this role until he retired in June 1956, including during his tenure as prime minister.

 Sharett met with Pius XII in 1952 in an attempt to improve relations with the Holy See, although this was to no avail.

 Prime minister

 David Ben-Gurion withdrew from politics in 1953, and Sharett was chosen by the party to take his place.
 During his time as Prime Minister (the fifth and sixth governments of Israel), the Arab-Israeli conflict intensified, particularly with Nasser's Egypt.
-The Lavon Affair, which resulted in the resignation of Pinhas Lavon, the Defense Minister, and brought down the government.
+This included the Lavon Affair, which resulted in the resignation of Pinhas Lavon, the Defense Minister, and brought down the government.
 When Ben-Gurion returned to the cabinet, Lavon was a civilian adviser to Prime Minister Sharett.
-But when he returned from the war, he was presented with a fait accompli; it had been the convention, but no longer for a career diplomat, to be chosen to become a Minister of Defense, a portfolio once controlled by the Prime Minister's office, now taken by Ben-Gurion.
+But when Sharett returned from the war, he was presented with a fait accompli; while a career diplomat was conventionally chosen as minister of defense, that was no longer the case.
+A portfolio once controlled by the prime minister's office was now taken by Ben-Gurion.